In a galaxy far, far away…

 The future of robotics should be welcomed and not feared.
 While there are some tasks that robotic automation will replace, robots actually help create more jobs and assist people.
 In fact, a good example of what the relationship between people and robots in the future would most likely look like is Star Wars.

-The Star Wars universe is saturated with robots, yet the robotic characters assist rather than replace humans.
+George Lucas' universe is saturated with robots, yet the robotic characters assist rather than replace humans.
 For example, C-3PO is designed as a diplomacy droid to assist humans in translation and intergalactic etiquette.
 R2D2 and BB-8 are “astromech droids”, created to help with starship maintenance and guide their human pilots while en route.
 The majority of examples Star Wars gives us of the relationship between droids and humans is that of assistance rather than replacement; humans (and aliens) are still relied on for their work.

 The areas in the franchise where robots replace humans are in situations of extreme danger, such as the droid armies or the DLC-13 mining droids mining lava on the fiery planet Mustafar.
 Robots are here to enable humans to complete tasks that would usually post a significant risk to health.